sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 Key prefix based iteration is a common pattern in Web2 development.
 Only if it exists can on-chain logic be as flexible as that of NoSQL systems like Firebase Firestore.

+For example, imagine iterating all vote info in a governance contract.
+The key should be like `gov/votes/{proposal_id}/{voter_address}`.
+Here, it is very useful to iterate all vote info in a certain proposal by designating a key prefix like `gov/votes/{proposal_id}`.

 However, it is not possible in almost all public blockchains.
+Even fundamental features like governance vote iteration are not supported.
 It is one of the most painful problems for Developer Experience.

 Of course Indexing services should be utilized for proper purposes like search and analytics.